-Gross value of operational losses amounted to PLN 5,526 thousand.
-Relation of net losses to Group revenues amounts to 0,27%.
-The total amount of losses consists of over 420 registered events (including homogenous events not exceeding USD 10 thousand aggregated on a monthly basis).
-In terms of severity, Group reported 1 event in the bucket >USD 100M and <USD 1MM and 22 events in the bucket >USD 20M and <USD 100M.
+Gross value of operational losses by date of occurrence amounted to PLN 3394 thousand.
+Relation of net losses to Group revenues amounts to 1,6%.
+The total amount of losses consists of almost 400 registered events (including homogenous events with financial effects not exceeding USD 10 thousand aggregated on a monthly basis).
+In terms of severity, in the year 2016 Group didn't record any event in the bucket >USD 100M and 8 events in the bucket >USD 20M and <USD 100M.
 The remaining events didn't exceed USD 20M.

-The significant events affecting the total amount of 2015 losses include:

-- deficiencies in the process of fx rates maintenance, resulting in gross loss of PLN 1.675M 30% of the total loss amount (category: Transaction Capture), - credit and debit cards frauds (including skimming and internet frauds) 45% of gross loss amount (PLN 2,464M).
+The significant events affecting the total amount of 2016 losses include credit and debit cards frauds (including skimming and internet frauds) in amount of PLN 2612 M-77% of gross loss amount.

 Operational risk events exceeding set tolerance thresholds are analyzed by independent control units in view of root causes and corrective actions.
 Corrective actions are monitored by management to avoid repetitive losses.
 The Group undertakes series of actions aiming at operational risk mitigation.
-The following actions were undertaken in 2015: verification of adequacy of applied controls, enhancements to control processes in areas of identified weaknesses, enhancements of fraud detection systems, revision of limits mitigating risk exposure, strengthening of independent verifications, enhancements to maker/checker controls, automations, revision of vendor management principles and staff training.
+The following actions were undertaken in 2016: verification of adequacy of applied controls, enhancements to control processes in areas of identified weaknesses, enhancements of fraud detection systems, revision of limits mitigating risk exposure, strengthening of independent verifications, enhancements to maker/checker controls, automations, revision of vendor management principles and staff training.
 Members of the Management Board approval is required for all losses exceeding established threshold, in view of analyses of causes of the losses and adequacy of corrective actions.
-Set 2015 appetite thresholds were not exceeded.
+Set 2016 appetite thresholds were not exceeded.

-The information regarding the operational risk is disclosed in explanatory note 48 "Risk Management" to the Annual Consolidated Financial Statements of the Capital Group of Bank Handlowy w Warszawie S.A. for the financial year ended 31 December 2015.
+The information regarding the operational risk is disclosed in explanatory note 48 "Risk Management" to the Annual Consolidated Financial Statements of the Capital Group of Bank Handlowy w Warszawie S.A. for the financial year ended 31 December 2016.

-2. Internal Capital Adequacy Assessment
+VI.
+Internal Capital Adequacy Assessment

 The Group identifies and manages all types of risks in its activity while some of them considering as significant.
 For all measurable risks that are considered as significant in the Group's activity, the Group estimates and allocates capital.
 For this purpose the Group implemented process of estimation and allocation of the internal capital covering significant risk in which assessment of capital adequacy is performed (process ICAAP).
-The Group annually sets Overall Risk Appetite approved by the Management Board and Supervisory Board, clearly and consistently communicate the types and levels of risk the Bank is willing to take, within the context of the Bank's articulated business strategies.
+The Group annually sets Overall Risk Appetite approved by the Management Board and Supervisory Board.
+Adopted Overall Risk Appetite clearly and consistently communicate the types and levels of risk the Bank is willing to take, within the context of the Bank's articulated business strategies.

-The result of the ICAAP is to determine the capital plan which is consistent with approved by the Board and the Supervisory Board financial plan and appetite for risk.
-It specifies the Group's needs and capital goals.
+The result of the ICAAP is to determine the capital plan which is consistent with approved by the Board and the Supervisory Board financial plan and risk appetite.
+It specifies the Group's capital needs and goals.
 Internal Capital is estimated for significant types of risk.
 The Group allocates internal capital to the particular business units.
-Risk and Capital Management Committee is responsible for the annual capital and ongoing monitoring of capital usage in the respect to set limits.
+Risk and Capital Management Committee is responsible for the annual capital planning and ongoing monitoring of capital usage according to established limits.

-Overall Risk Appetite is defined as the aggregated level of expected and unexpected losses, that Group is willing to assume to achieve its strategic objectives while maintaining target regulatory capital adequacy ratio Management Board on the basis of risk appetite decides on the level of aggregated limits on particular business units and sub-limits on measurable risks treated as significant.
+Overall Risk Appetite is defined as the aggregated level of expected and unexpected losses, that Group is willing to assume to achieve its strategic objectives while maintaining target regulatory capital adequacy ratio Management Board on the basis of risk appetite decides on the level of aggregated limits on particular business units and sublimits on measurable risks treated as significant.

-Below we present the specific, measurable risks identified as significant in the Group in 2015:
+Below we present the specific, measurable risks identified as significant in the Group in 2016:

 - credit risk,

 - counterparty credit risk,

 - operational risk,

 - market risk in the trading book,

 - interest rate risk in the banking book,

 - liquidity risk,

+- compliance risk.